cznrhubarb/lj-client/README.md

 #### Other Notes
 * Art will be whatever I can scrounge from open source art repositories on the internet.
-  * I will add attributions at the bottom of this file soon.
+  * Attributions will be collected at the bottom of this file.
 * Sound will probably be open source stuff when I get around to it.
   * Or I may try to make my own music and sound effects.
 I'm not sure yet.
 It will come down to whether I have any extra time or not.
 * Front-end client is being developed in JavaScript using Phaser 3.0, which was just released a couple weeks ago and has minimal documentation still.